Eclalang/Ecla/docs/Libraries/Cast.md

 # Cast

-Golang package for dealing with type casting.
+Cast library is used for dealing with type casting.

 ## Index